Buy a preowned wedding dress.

-As an industry, we have hit the reset button on weddings.
-With most UK weddings currently being restricted to just a small gathering due to Covid-19, many of us have very sadly had to postpone or cancel completely.
-Despite this shakeup, we now have the opportunity to transform the way we do weddings for the better.
+As an industry, we have hit the reset button on weddings with the dramatic impact of the pandemic over the last couple of years.
+This shakeup has provided an opportunity to transform the way we do weddings for the better.

 We want to help you put on a stunning and sustainable wedding that doesn’t cost a fortune!

 This starts with the dress: all brides are passionate about their dresses, and yet the majority will end up never worn more than once: Censuswide reports Britons will spend more than 2.7 billion pounds on 50 million single-use outfits in a given year.
 For these gorgeous dresses to come out the wardrobe and make another bride’s day is a wonderful thing.

 BRITONS WILL SPEND MORE THAN 2.7 BILLION POUNDS ON 50 MILLION SINGLE-USE OUTFITS IN A GIVEN YEAR

 Buying or selling a preloved wedding dress doesn’t just feel great for the savings – you are also playing a part in reducing your environmental impact and making your wedding more sustainable!

 Here’s why sustainability is at the heart of our work:

 There’s no doubt about it, we are all conscious of how our choices affect the environment.
 Pinterest reporting that searches for ‘low-waste wedding’ were up 239% last year, and Princess Eugenie’s plastic-free wedding of 2018 was a huge success – the push to sustainability right now is inspiring.
 With Bride2bride, we can help you with your first big step towards a sustainable wedding – your dress!